 Section Mandatory Program Elements Compliance Tick (✓) Comments

 Yes No

-FCP 007 The number of feeders and

-(cont'd) waterers accommodates the

-number of birds during brooding,

-grow-out and production.

-The space allotment for feeding
+FCP 007 The space allotment for feeding

-and drinking is sufficient to allow
+(cont'd) and drinking is sufficient to allow

 all birds ease of access during

 brooding, grow-out and

 production.

 The diet provided during brooding,

 grow-out and production is

 formulated to meet all of the

 nutritional requirements of the

 birds.

+T

-FCP 008 Cial, and injured hinds are treated house es and culls are dealt with promptly in an
+FCP 008 - - es and culls are dealt with promptly in an

-FCP 006 appropriate manner, and all farm person -
+appropriate manner, and all farm perso nnel tasked with eut nanasia are appropriately trained.

 Daily mortalities and culls are

 monitored, recorded and disposed

 of without delay in an appropriate

 manner.

-Any unusual and unexplained
+Any unusual and unexplained increases in floats illness or

 increases in flock illness or

 mortality rate are investigated in

 consultation with a veterinarian,

 and documented.

-Sick turkeys and turkeys suffering
+Sick turkeys and turkeys suffering from injuries (such as lamon as)

 from injuries (such as lameness)

 are segregated, treated without

-delay or euthanized.

-Recurring injuries in the flock are
+delay or euthanized.Becurring injuries in the flock are

-dealt with promptly (e.g., repairs
+Recurring injuries in the flock are dealt with promptly (e.g., repairs

 are completed without delay; no

 deep sided containers are left in

 the brooder).

 Birds isolated in recovery pens are

-monitored at least twice daily and reassessed for recovery.
+monitored at least twice daily and

+reassessed for recovery.

 Birds with no hope of recovery, as

 determined by trained farm

 personnel, are promptly

 euthanized in an acceptable

 manner, as noted in FCP 008.

 Farm personnel tasked with

 euthanasia are trained by a

 qualified trainer and competent in

 euthanasia, as noted in FCP 008.

-Training records indicate that
+- Training records indicate that

-Farm Personnel were trained by a
+Farm Personnel were trained

-qualified trainer, whose skills were
+by a qualified trainer, whose

-validated by a veterinarian.
+skills were validated by a

-Section Mandatory Program Elements Compliance Tick $(\checkmark)$ Comments

-Yes No
+, veterinarian.

-FCP 008 Euthanasia equipment is well
+Euthanasia equipment is well

-(cont'd) maintained and used correctly.
+maintained and used correctly.

-After euthanasia, birds are

-inspected for signs of sensibility, a second application or alternate

-method is applied if signs of

-sensibility are observed and death

-is confirmed before disposal.

-A mass depopulation plan is

-available or accessible.

-available of accessione.

-FCP 009 Turkeys are caught and loaded in a huma ane manner and only birds fit for transport are loaded.

-The Farm Manager, or a , a

-competent designee, is readily

-available in person to provide

-assistance throughout the catching

-and loading process if necessary.

-For each flock, the Farm Manager

-ensures that the Turkey Load-Out

-Report (REC 011) is completed and

-kept on file.

-If requested by the processor, a

-copy of the Turkey Load-Out

-Report is submitted to the

-processor following shipment.

-Birds deemed unfit for transport,

-as noted in FCP 009, are not

-loaded.

-The flock, environmental

-conditions and expected journey

-duration are taken into

-consideration pre-loading.

-Loading densities are determined

-pre-loading, as noted in FCP 009.

-Containers and equipment allow

-birds to be loaded and conveyed in

-ways that minimize stress and

-injury.
-Herding loading and hauling is

-Herding, loading and hauling is managed to minimize bird stress,

-bruising, scratching and

-discomfort.

-Catching and loading equipment

-and containers are handled to

-minimize stress and injury.

-Catching crews meet the

-requirements, as noted in FCP 009.

-Birds not loaded are euthanized or

-cared for as outlined in this

-Program.

-1
+Section Mandatory Program ElementsCompliance Tick (\checkmark) Comments Yes No FCP 008 (cont'd) After euthanasia, birds are inspected for signs of sensibility, a second application or alternate method is applied if signs of sensibility are observed and death is confirmed before disposal.
+A mass depopulation plan is available or accessible.
+FCP 009 Turkeys are caught and loaded in a hum ane manner and onl y birds fit for transport are loaded.
+The Farm Manager, or a competent designee, is readily available in person to provide assistance throughout the catching and loading process if necessary.
+For each flock, the Farm Manager ensures that the Turkey Load-Out Report (REC 011) is completed and kept on file and a copy is submitted to the processor following shipment.
+Birds deemed unfit for transport, as noted in FCP 009, are not loaded.
+The flock, environmental conditions and expected journey duration are taken into consideration pre-loading.
+Loading densities are determined pre-loading, as noted in FCP 009.
+Containers and equipment allow birds to be loaded and conveyed in ways that minimize stress and injury.
+Herding, loading and hauling is managed to minimize bird stress, bruising, scratching and discomfort.
+Catching and loading equipment and containers are handled to minimize stress and injury.
+Catching crews meet the requirements, as noted in FCP 009.
+Birds not loaded are euthanized or cared for as outlined in this Program.